 Tanytarsus lapponicus-type Lindeberg 1970

-History of this specimen:
+History of names

 - premandible: 4+1 lateral spine,